Self Improvement for Men: Building a Snazzy Casual Lifestyle

 Then we walked in.

 Something was off from the start.
 People weren’t rude, but conversations felt dismissive.
 Polite smiles that didn’t quite reach their eyes.
-Twenty minutes in, a waiter came up to me with a quick smile and said, “Hey, here’s an extra red pocket square so you don’t get in trouble.”
+Twenty minutes in, a waiter came up to me with a quick smile and said, “Hey, here’s an extra I got you, they charge you for these red pocket squares so you won’t get in trouble.”
 He slipped it into my hand, then asked if I could help carry a tray to the back.

 He walked off, leaving me standing there holding a red pocket square I didn’t know what to do with.
 I didn’t even know what a fucking pocket square was!